AI

 · 7 min read

-A Fortune 500 retailer spent $2.3 million building a recommendation engine that achieved 94% accuracy in testing.
+A Fortune 500 company spent $2.3 million on a recommendation engine that achieved 94% accuracy in testing.
 Three weeks after deployment, customer complaints tripled.
-The model was recommending winter coats to users in Florida and swimsuits to buyers in Minnesota.
-The culprit?
-Training data from a single region, never validated against geographic distribution in production.
+The model recommended winter coats to users in Florida and swimsuits to buyers in Minnesota.

 Mistake 1: Ignoring Data Drift From Day One

-Your model learned on January data.
-It’s now July.
-User behavior has shifted.
-Product catalogs have changed.
-The distribution your model expects no longer matches reality.
+Your model was trained on January data, but it’s now July, and the behavior of the users has changed, the product catalogs have changed, and the distribution your model expects no longer matches reality.

 Data drift kills more production models than any other single factor.
-A 2023 study by Gartner found that 85% of AI projects fail to deliver, with data quality issues cited as the primary cause.
-Yet most teams build elaborate training pipelines and forget about monitoring post-deployment distribution shifts.
-Netflix solved this by implementing continuous validation against production data slices, rebuilding models when KL divergence exceeded 0.15 between training and serving distributions.
+A 2023 study by Gartner found that 85% of AI projects fail, and data quality is the primary cause.
+Most teams build elaborate training pipelines and forget to monitor post-deployment distribution shifts.

 Mistake 2: The Monolith vs Microservices Trap

-Most organizations adopted microservices prematurely.
-The supposed benefits of independent scaling and polyglot development get overshadowed by network latency, eventual consistency headaches, and DevOps complexity that require dedicated platform teams.
-Deploy your model in the same process as your application code until you have concrete evidence that this architecture can’t serve your load.
+Until you have concrete evidence that this architecture cannot handle your load, deploy your model in the same process as your application code.
+Most organizations have adopted microservices prematurely.
+The supposed benefits of independent scaling and polyglot development are overshadowed by network latency, eventual consistency headaches, and DevOps complexity that requires dedicated platform teams.

 Mistake 3: Treating Inference Like a Stateless Function